pagkly/Zed/Investopedia4/Understanding the Marginal Rate of Technical Substitution.md

 ## How to Calculate the Marginal Rate of Technical Substitution – MRTS

-An isoquant is a graph showing combinations of capital and labor that will yield the same output.
+An isoquant is a graph showing combinations of capital and labor that [[Will|will]] [[Yield|yield]] the same output.
 The slope of the isoquant indicates the MRTS or at any point along the isoquant how much capital would be required to replace a unit of labor at that production point.

-For example, in the graph of an isoquant where capital (represented with K on its Y-axis and labor (represented with L) on its X-axis, the slope of the isoquant, or the MRTS at any one point, is calculated as dL/dK.
+For example, in the graph of an isoquant where capital (represented with K on its [[Y]]-axis and labor (represented with L) on its X-axis, the slope of the isoquant, or the MRTS at any one point, is calculated as dL/dK.

 ## What Does the MRTS Tell You?